milandr/mdr1986x-JFlash/README.md

 #### What's the problem?

-Unfortunately, SEGGER does not know about existence of Milandr MCU 1986x series yet, so the native drivers do not contain the EEPROM programming algorithm for them.
+Unfortunately, SEGGER is not aware of Milandr MCU 1986x series existence, so the native drivers do not contain the EEPROM programming algorithm for these microcontrollers.

 As a result, you are not able to use the native J-Flash utility.
 Moreover, you have to use [OpenOCD](http://openocd.org/) instead of the native drivers for debugging with GNU ARM Eclipse.